sdss/datamodel/datamodel/products/md/spField.md

 # Data Model: spField

-The combined spectra for all exposures of a given field
+The combined spectra for all exposures of a given field mjd coadd

 ## Contents